Supervising and Placing Children with Special Health Care Needs

 1. Verify that the child meets the criteria for the medical conditions requiring specialized in-home health Care.

-2. Obtain assistance from the MCMS Intake Coordinator in identifying and facilitating an appropriate placement.
+3. Provide a copy of the medical care assessment in order to obtain assistance from the MCMS Intake Coordinator in identifying and facilitating an appropriate placement.

-3. If applicable, collaborate with the PHN and MCMS Intake Coordinator to discuss any needed training for the out-of-home caregiver who will be caring for that child.
+4. Collaborate with the PHN and MCMS Intake Coordinator to discuss any needed training for the out-of-home caregiver who will be caring for that child.

-2. Prior to placement, obtain written verification of completion of child-specific training administered by an R.N. or M.D to the caregiver(s) and, if applicable, the assistant caregiver(s).
+2. Prior to placement, obtain written verification of completion of child-specific training administered by an R.N. or M.D (or equivalent) to the caregiver(s) and, if applicable, the assistant caregiver(s).
 The training should be documented on the DCFS 6079 and signed by the trainer and caregiver(s).

 2. File the documents in the child's Psychological/Medical/Dental/School Report (purple) folder.

-6. Ensure that the selected caregiver has the following necessary documents prior to the child’s placement:
+5. Ensure that the selected caregiver has the following necessary documents prior to the child’s placement:

-• Medi-Cal card or a copy
+• Medi-Cal card or a copy of the Medi-Cal letter

 • DCFS 4158, Authorization for General Medical Care for a Child Placed by an Order of the Juvenile Court